Cyphrme/Coze/README.md

  We suspect that for the majority of use cases, `cy` is useless.
 We recommend against needlessly wrapping implicit Coze objects with `cy`.
 For example, the JSON object `{"head":{...},"sig":...}` may not be labeled with the key `cy` if already implicitly known as a `cy`.
+The label "coze" may be used as an alias for "cy", however, programmatically, `cy` should be named `cy` to avoid confusion.

 ## `cy` reserved names